 These Metrics - especially trip purpose - are ideal for travel demand modeling projects.
 Find out more about these Metrics on our blog.

 StreetLight InSight analyses can be customized to your specifications.
 Here are the options that you can select right on our platform:

 - Data Periods

 Choose specific dates of the year to study.
 Our records go back to 2014, so you can measure changes over time or isolate specific events.

 Select the times of day to receive analytics for.
 You can create up to twenty-five custom day parts as short as one hour.

 - Day Types

 Define your own weekends and weekdays - because in some communities, travel patterns on Fridays should be included in the weekend.

 - Trip Type

-For projects that use navigation-GPS data, separate Metrics for personal and commercial trips are provided.
-This lets you zero in on the behavior of trucks.
+Separate Metrics for personal and commercial trips are provided so that you can zero in on truck behavior.